Criminal Record Check

 Information about Criminal Record Checks

 A Criminal Record Check (Clearance Letter) is a document issued by the Toronto Police Service, produced on secured paper that indicates an applicant has no criminal convictions in the National Repository of Criminal Records maintained by the RCMP.
+This document can be produced in French upon request.

 A Criminal Record Check will provide the following information: